Skip to main content

 The bailiffs give you at least 2 weeks' notice of the eviction date.

-Get legal advice before you ask.
-The court might not stop the eviction if there is still antisocial behaviour.
+The court is not likely to stop the eviction if antisocial behaviour is serious or still happening.

 Help from the council after eviction